Berlin

 Where will your dreams take you?

 Berlin is not just the capital of Germany.
-It is a cosmopolitan city of many diverse neighborhoods, each offering something special for foodies, photographers, historians, shoppers, nature seekers, museum lovers and so much more.
+It is a cosmopolitan city of many diverse neighborhoods, each offering something special for foodies, photographers, historians, shoppers, nature seekers, museum lovers, and so much more.
 Berlin has been the stage for world-changing events throughout history, including the fall of the Berlin Wall.
-It is a city full of artists, musicians, chefs, designers, students, beatniks, entrepreneurs, adventurers … frankly, it is a city for everyone and everyone is made to feel welcome.
+It is a city full of artists, musicians, chefs, designers, students, beatniks, entrepreneurs, and adventurers … frankly, it is a city for everyone, and everyone is made to feel welcome.
 Discover Berlin with us through our photographs and stories.
-And, when you are ready to visit, be sure to download our free Berlin Travel Guide.

 PASSPORTS: Citizens of European Union countries simply need a valid identity card.
 Citizens of any other country seeking to enter Germany will need a passport that is valid for at least six months beyond the intended departure date from Germany with at least two blank pages.
 Click on the banner below to determine if you will need a visa for your visit.